adsr/rw.rs/README.md

     )

-[^1]: Due to abuse, only GitHub accounts with at least a few months of activity
+[^1]: Due to abuse, only GitHub accounts with some sort of legit activity will
-      will be accepted.
-If you don't have any GitHub history, please link _to_ your GitHub account from some other established identity (e.g., another tilde host, GitLab, a personal web site, etc.) and make a note of such in your PR.
+      be accepted.
+If you don't have any GitHub activity, please link _to_ your GitHub account _from_ some other established identity (e.g., another tilde host, GitLab, a personal web site, etc.) and make a note of such in your PR.
 For genuine beginners with no established identity, or people wishing to preserve anonymity, I apologize.
 Unfortunately scammers have